paragonie/halite/doc/Basic.md

 $enc_key = KeyFactory::loadEncryptionKey('/path/to/encryption.key');
 ```

-Or if you want to store it in a string
+Or if you want to store it in a string, rather than on the filesystem:

 ```php
 $key_hex = KeyFactory::export($enc_key)->getString();